-FIG. 1 is a simplified perspective view of a voting system utilizing hand-marked and machine-marked paper ballots, a ballot issuing station, a ballot marking station comprising a ballot marking device and an electronic voting terminal, a ballot scanner device and a ballot box.
+FIG. 1 is a simplified perspective view of a voting system choices are serially presented to the voter on large, easily 40 utilizing hand-marked and machine-marked paper ballots, a ballot issuing station, a ballot marking station comprising a ballot marking device and an electronic voting terminal, a ballot scanner device and a ballot box in accordance with a first exemplary embodiment of the present invention.